 Steps to Work programme

 The Steps to Work programme at Strawberry Field is a 12 to 18 month scheme that offers young adults with learning disabilities and other barriers to employment the opportunity to gain skills and work experience.
 Steps to Work consists of an 8 week work readiness course, followed by 3 different 3 month work placements.
 These placements include 2 days per week of vocational training and 2 days per week in a work environment to move young people into employment or meaningful volunteering.
 The first cohort of eight trainees joined the programme on 15th October 2018 to begin their journey into work.

 We have collaborated with The City of Liverpool College to design a programme that gives young adults with learning disabilities the greatest chance to find employment, which is suited to them and their individual talents, skills and abilities.
-Together we have consulted local schools, commissioners and industries in the Liverpool City region to tailor the programme to ensure that each trainee will receive the life and experience skills to equip them to succeed and fulfil their ambitions in life and employment.
+Together we have consulted local schools, commissioners and industries in the Liverpool City region to tailor the programme to ensure that each trainee receives life skills and work experience to equip them to succeed and fulfil their ambitions in life and employment.

 The trainees will be based at our Strawberry Field training hub in the centre of the historic grounds where John Lennon played as a child.
-The structured programme comprises classroom-based life skills learning, specialised sector training and work experience giving trainees the chance to develop their employability and prepare to look for paid employment.
+The structured programme comprises classroom-based life skills learning, specialised sector training and work experience giving trainees the opportunity to develop their employability and prepare themselve to look for paid employment.

 Opportunities are limited for many people with learning disabilities.
 Nationally, only between 6% and 7% of working age adults with learning disabilities are in paid employment.
 Steps to Work will broach these obstacles for every young person we work with for them to reach their full potential.